-- Adequate firefighting equipment must be available on site and in good working order (including at least one type ABC (all purpose) 9 kg fire extinguisher and 3 fire beaters per working area).
-The persons on site must be trained in the use of such equipment. - The main contractor must provide a list of all authorities involved in firefighting in the region.
-This list must include emergency contact numbers and must be visible at the site office.
+• Adequate fire fighting equipment must be available on site and in good working order (including at least one type ABC (all purpose) minimum 2.5 kg extinguisher or larger, and with approval from the ECO, and 3 fire beaters per working area).
+The persons on site must be trained in the use of such equipment.

-• The contractors must establish an emergency procedure (with contact numbers) to the satisfaction of ECO (whenever work is done in any fire prone areas).
+- The main contractor must provide a list of all authorities involved in fire fighting in the region.
+This list must include emergency contact numbers and must be visible at the site office. - The contractors must establish an emergency procedure (with contact numbers) to the satisfaction of ECO.